 One such study, done in Germany in 2016, looked at the extent to which ethnicity and religion - signalled through the name and the photo on the application - influenced a candidate’s likelihood of getting an interview.

-They randomly assigned 1,500 real employers to receiving an (otherwise identical) application from Sandra Bauer, Meryem Ӧztürk, or Meryem Ӧztürk when she was wearing a headscarf.
+They randomly assigned 1,500 real employers to receive an (otherwise identical) application from Sandra Bauer, Meryem Ӧztürk, or Meryem Ӧztürk when she was wearing a headscarf.

-Studies like this one have now been done in almost every continent of the world, and have explored the impact of subtle cues of gender, race and ethnicity, caste, obesity, sexual orientation, age, and even home address (signalling wealth) can affect interview call back rates, and found rather depressingly that minority groups tend to be systematically overlooked in hiring processes.
+Studies like this one have now been done in almost every continent of the world, and have explored the impact of subtle cues of gender, race and ethnicity, caste, obesity, sexual orientation, age, and even home address (signalling wealth) can affect the rate at which candidates progress to the interview stage, and found rather depressingly that minority groups tend to be systematically overlooked in hiring processes.

 (Side note: similar studies have also replicated findings in other markets such as rental housing, retail or even AirBnB).

-A study conducted in the US found, for example, that a person with a ‘non-White’ sounding surname would need to send approximately 50% more applications out to get the same rate of call back for interview, or another way of thinking about it is they would need to have almost 8 more years of job experience to get the same response rate.
+A study conducted in the US found, for example, that people with a ‘non-White’ sounding surname would need to send approximately 50% more applications out to get the same rate of call back for an interview, or another way of thinking about it is they would need to have almost 8 more years of job experience to get the same response rate.

 Another similar study from here in the UK had similar findings...

-Researchers found that candidates with Muslim-sounding names are 3x more likely to be passed over for a job.
+Researchers found that candidates with Muslim-sounding names are 3x more likely to be passed over for a job than their white counterparts.

-Does blinding hiring work as a recruitment strategy?
+Does blind hiring work as a recruitment strategy?

-So far, the evidence suggests that removal of names and signifiers of ethnicity can help to level the playing field, particularly in teams that don’t positively discriminate or have a strong affirmative action policy in place (which is most employers).
+Does anonymous recruitment work?
+Well, so far the evidence suggests that removal of names and signifiers of ethnicity can be an effective technique, particularly in teams that don’t positively discriminate or have a strong affirmative action policy in place (which is most employers).

 For example, a recent set of studies coordinated by the Victorian Government concluded that: “The result of the five pilot studies provide strong support for and useful insights into the broader implementation and further evaluation of CV de-identification in public and private organisations in Victoria”.

-Interestingly, their studies showed that the impact of de-identification, or blinding, differed across job roles and organisations.
+Interestingly, their studies showed that the impact of de-identification, or blinding, differed across job roles and organizations.